jana-hussien/aframe-showroom/README.md

 ## Running

 There is no need to run locally, as it is hosted on Github Pages. on a VR headset, visit the website in the browser and enter VR mode.
+When finished, it will be turned into a PWA which is installable on VR to remove the long waiting time for assets to load.

 ## Credits
 - Built with [A-Frame](https://aframe.io/)